 Continuing the strong academic focus, the senior years are seen as preparation for life beyond school.
 The majority of students will be tertiary bound and encounter Queensland Curriculum and Assessment Authority (QCAA) subjects as they work towards an ATAR.
 The commencement of senior studies in Year 10 enables students to experience a smooth transition from Middle College to the increasing rigour and demands of study in Year 11 and 12.
 For a small number of students, partnerships with various training groups and employers will provide access to accreditation in other vocational areas through traineeships and apprenticeships.
 At the senior level, the emphasis will be on the provision of flexible ways to develop a competitive edge.
 This may include articulation and partnerships with industry, universities or other training groups, including university programs such as Head Start.
 Throughout Years 10, 11 and 12 advice from the College's Careers Counsellor and VET Coordinator will assist students to be well prepared for the next phase of their life's journey.
 To learn more about our senior subject offerings, click here.

 As young adults within the College, senior students will be encouraged to play a leading role both at school and in the wider community.
 Increasingly, senior students take on the roles of leadership including the support of younger students and their peers through the pastoral care program of the College.
-Participation and leadership in the co-curricular activities of the College is strongly encouraged.
+Participation and leadership in the co-curricular activities of the College are strongly encouraged.

 Pacific Lutheran College has a qualified Careers Counsellor to help students and parents through the important process of career planning.